skittles9823/QuickSwitch/README.md

 ## Changelog:
 ### v3.1.0
-- fix switching providers on Sansung OneUI 2.0
+- fix switching providers on Samsung OneUI 2.0
 - add sepolicy.rule so the logging can actually show if the overlay is active

 <details><summary>Older changes</summary>